 Various methods have been employed over the years for cleaning boiler firetubes.
-Firetubes were traditionally cleaned manually using a brush mounted on a long rod which was manually pushed through the tubes - a dirty, labor intensive job.
+Firetubes were traditionally cleaned manually by using a brush mounted on a long rod, which was manually pushed through the tubes - a dirty, labor intensive job.
 In some cases, firetubes were washed out with a fire hose, creating a huge mess.

 In many cases, nowadays, these methods prove to be impractical and ineffective, taking too much time and labor.
-Semi automatic equipment has been developed which speeds up cleaning operations and does not create the mess associated with firetube cleaning.
-One such device mechanically drives a stiff brush or scraper through the tube while a powerful vacuum simultaneously collects the soot and scale.
+Semi automatic equipment has been developed, which speeds up cleaning operations and does not create the mess associated with firetube cleaning.
+One such device, mechanically drives a stiff brush, or scraper through the tube, while a powerful vacuum simultaneously collects the soot and scale.
 Because the job is easy, tube cleaning can be performed more often, resulting in much lower operating costs.

-In watertube boilers, water traveling through the tubes is heated to very high temperatures causing the solids in the water to settle onto the tube surfaces.
+In watertube boilers, water traveling through the tubes is heated to very high temperatures, causing the solids in the water to settle onto the tube surfaces.
 Scaling is a common problem in watertube boilers.
 One cannot rely on water treatment alone to prevent scale build up.
-Just as is the case with firetube boilers, scale in watertubes leads to the same higher costs.
+Just as is the case with firetube boilers, scale in watertubes leads to the same high costs.
 Again, regular cleaning of the tubes pays dividends.